s204151/CSS_webpage/content/text-analysis.md

 Sadly, while the code was written and results ready for comparing with $\alpha = 3$ and $\alpha = 3$, we ran out of time - there were some code issues and calculating IDF on a large corpus took quite a long time.

-The top wordcloud contains java, argueably the most popular programming language in the past decades,
+The top wordcloud (based on question and answers in 2009) contains java, argueably the most popular programming language in the past decades and div, a HTML tag,

 <img src="/images/wordcloud_top1.png" width="600" />